-Problems with your map displaying on your website?
+Problems with the embedded Google map displaying on your website?

-However, as of July 2018, you must add and enable a credit/debit card to your Google account and have a valid API key.
-So if you have not already done so, you will need to setup your own account and enter your payment details (even if you do not expect to exceed the monthly request limit).
-You then need to provide access to your Google account to us that we can update the API key – and hey presto your map reappears!
+Google recently relaunched its Maps Platform and, as of July 2018, you must add and enable a credit/debit card to your Google account and have a valid API key.
+So if you have not already done so, you will need to set up your own Google account and enter your payment details (even if you do not expect to exceed the monthly request limit).
+If we’re the admin for your site you’ll need to give us access to your Google account so we can update the API key – and hey presto your map reappears!

 So if you’ve noticed map errors on your website, chances are you have not yet added a valid payment card to your Google account.
 We suggest you look at this first before investigating other possible issues.

-There are of course other digital mapping services out there like Bing, MapKit, Mapbox and Here, however Google Maps is continuously adding new features and improvements and is by far the most commonly used, and that can make a difference to your user experience.
+There are other digital mapping services out there like Bing, MapKit, Mapbox and Here, however, Google Maps being the most popular with users, especially when syncing with Apple CarPlay and Android Auto, can make all the difference.